medicare special enrollment periods

 What Qualifies You For a Special Enrollment Period?

-A Medicare Special Enrollment Period (SEP) allows you to switch plans or sign up for a Medicare plan outside your standard Medicare enrollment periods.
-Including outside of the Annual Enrollment Period that occurs October 15th – December 7th annually.
+A Medicare Special Enrollment Period (SEP) allows you to switch plans or sign up for a Medicare plan outside your standard Medicare enrollment periods, including outside of the Annual Enrollment Period that occurs October 15th – December 7th annually.

 There are three primary reasons why you may qualify for a Special Enrollment Period:

 Suppose you have Medicare and experience a Qualifying Life Event.
-In that case, you have a Special Enrollment Period for switching a Medicare Advantage or a stand-alone Medicare Part D Prescription Drug Plan.
+In that case, you have a Special Enrollment Period for switching to a Medicare Advantage or a stand-alone Medicare Part D Prescription Drug Plan.

-The Centers for Medicare and Medicaid Services rates Medicare plans on a scale of 1 to 5 stars, with 5-stars being excellent.
+The Centers for Medicare and Medicaid Services rates Medicare plans on a scale of 1 to 5 stars, with five stars being excellent.
 Is a Medicare Advantage, Medicare drug plan, or Medicare Cost Plan with a 5-star rating available in your area?
 If so, you can use the 5-star Special Enrollment Period to switch from your current plan to a 5-star quality rating plan.

 Did you delay Medicare enrollment because you had creditable coverage through an employer or other source?
 Then you may have an 8-month Special Enrollment Period for enrolling in Original Medicare (Parts A & B), and expanded Medicare coverage, once you lose creditable coverage.